SamAdrn/Testudo-Revamp/README.md

 <img src="public/screenshots/home-page.png" alt="Home Page" width="500">

+To view a demo of our project, check out this [YouTube Video](https://youtu.be/HxArLlzoiEo).

 The goal of this project is to make viewing class schedules a lot easier, with a new minimalistic design and additional tools to help make faster decisions for course registrations.
 This is a WIP, but so far, we've implemented some of the core functionalities, as described below:

 ---